Feb 20, 2018

 VITALY BESPALOV: [speaking Russian]

-SIMON: This is where he gets to this really important moment where he's trying to decide what to do.
-And he says to himself he had kind of two thoughts, which is I--A you get out of there and never come back, or B you do go back and you find out more--what, what's going on there?
-And he gets this idea that you know what, maybe I've got a scoop here.
-Maybe I can do an investigation
+CHARLES MAYNES: This is where he gets to this really important moment where he's trying to decide what to do.
+And he says to himself that he had kind of two thoughts, which is A) you get out of there and never come back; or B) you do go back and you find out more.
+What—what's going on there?
+And he gets this idea that you know what?
+Maybe I've got a scoop here.
+Maybe I can do an investigation.

-SIMON: Exactly.
-Okay, just to, just to zoom out here for a second, the job that Vitaly had taken was with an organization known as...
+SIMON: Okay, just to, just to zoom out here for a second, the job that Vitaly had taken was with an organization known as ...

 [NEWS CLIP: The Internet Research Agency.]